Creating webhooks for workflows

 Viewing the webhook history

-You access the webhook history from the Management Console, under Integration > Webhooks.
+You access the webhook history under Webhooks in the Management Console.

 The webhook history is displayed.